The 2016 “datacubes” on this site includes 49,521 charity records. This represents all Australian charities:

 The ACNC Register

 The ACNC Register contains information provided by charities for the purposes of registering with the ACNC.
 This includes their legal name, ABN, date of establishment and their charitable purpose.
-The register is available publicly on the ACNC website.
-The ACNC register is a ‘living’ dataset.
-It is regularly updated by the ACNC as new charities are registered or report a change of details, or as charities have their registration voluntarily or involuntarily revoked.
-Some data in this report, including charities’ date of establishment, and charitable purpose, is derived from the register, as this information was not captured in the AIS.
+The Register is available publicly on the ACNC website.
+The ACNC Register is a ‘living’ dataset.
+It is regularly updated by the ACNC as new charities are registered or as charities report a change of details, or have their registration voluntarily or involuntarily revoked.

 The Australian Business Register (ABR) dataset